donmega/subgenerator/README.md

 - The **Faster Whisper** option with VAD may provide faster processing by only handling voice segments.
 - The **Word-Level Timestamps** option generates more detailed subtitles but increases computational overhead when using Faster Whisper.

----

-Feel free to customize this documentation further to suit your project's needs!